meshery/meshery/.github/ISSUE_TEMPLATE/component_mesheryctl.md

 ---
-name: ⌨️ Component- mesheryctl(Meshery CLI)
+name: ⌨️ Component: mesheryctl (Meshery CLI)
-about: Report an issue/ faeture request for mesheryctl(Meshery CLI)
+about: Report an issue/ feature request for mesheryctl(Meshery CLI)
 title: '[mesheryctl]'
 labels: 'component/mesheryctl'
 assignees: ''
 ---

 <!-- Please update the mesheryctl- Command Reference and Tracker spreadsheet -->
-Refer the [mesheryctl- Command Reference and Tracker](https://docs.google.com/spreadsheets/d/1q63sIGAuCnIeDs8PeM-0BAkNj8BBgPUXhLbe1Y-318o/edit#gid=0) for current status of `mesheryctl`.
+Refer the [mesheryctl Command Tracker](https://docs.google.com/spreadsheets/d/1q63sIGAuCnIeDs8PeM-0BAkNj8BBgPUXhLbe1Y-318o/edit#gid=0) for current status of `mesheryctl`.

-Kind: [Bug/Feature Request]

 #### Current Behavior
 <!-- A brief description of what the problem is. (e.g. I need to be able to...) -->